IzetopeDev/PythonWebProj/DevLog.md

 I started the django tutorial but am now figuring out how virtual environment works lol
 ### 1030
 making a venv.
 Just realised I'm in the main branch oops
+### 1100
+Just merged everything into the stuff.
+Turns out installing files into the active branch is a very unwise thing to do.
+Especially after making commits lol...
+Next time whenever I am not sure what in the world I'm doing I'll do them in another branch.
+Though I'm not sure how that would work exactly.

 ## 230324
 Finally starting with the website.
 At least I'm writing something in this doc.
 There are many things I have to do.
 For now the plan is to